MixReflect

 What is the difference between MixReflect and SubmitHub?

-MixReflect is a development tool — you submit pre-release tracks to get structured feedback from genre-matched peers so you can improve the track before it goes public.
+MixReflect is a development tool — you submit pre-release tracks to get structured feedback from real listeners so you can improve the track before it goes public.
 SubmitHub is a distribution tool — you submit release-ready tracks to curators, blogs, and playlist owners to get placement and exposure.
 They serve different stages of the release process and work best when used in sequence.

 How do music producers get feedback online?